kdautenhahn99/Gradient-Descent/README.md

 # Gradient-Descent
-This gradient descent repository implements a basic graident descent algorithm.
+This repository implements a basic gradient descent algorithm.